16 trading rules for the crypto day trader

 Why, for example, would someone share something so valuable?

 Are they long?

-Or are they offering their position while trying to get you to buy from them?
+Or are they quietly offering their position while telling you to buy it?

 Are they seeking notoriety?